 A collaboratively designed daycare facility uses flexible spaces and opportunities for nature play to support early childhood learning.

-Asakura Robinson worked with SEARCH and Tiny House daycare teachers and staff to design a learning space that supports early childhood education.
+Asakura Robinson worked with SEARCH and Tiny House teachers and staff to design a learning space that supports early childhood education.
 The team’s designs also incorporated the surrounding ecology, including existing trees, green infrastructure, and natural wood in the building design.

 Asakura Robinson worked with SEARCH on a previous daycare project.
 Because of this existing relationship, the design team was able to ensure a seamless implementation process for House of Tiny Treasures.